nicolaei/master/docs/thesis/source/06_results.md

 As for the probability of discovery, we're seeing almost exactly the same sort of results as in the full scan.
-In figure {@fig:smoothscanresults} we can see yet again that the results match up with what we'd expect from reyleigh and ricean fading.
+In figure {@fig:smoothscanresults} we can see yet again that the results match up with what we'd expect from Reyleigh and Ricean fading.

 We can also can see that the interval doesn't have a significant impact on discovery accuracy.
 Arguably, the difference between them is within a margin of